dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/howto-actors.md

 	Reentrancy:              config.ReentrancyConfig{Enabled: false},
 	EntitiesConfig: []config.EntityConfig{
 		{
+            // Add a configuration for a specific actor type.
             // This actor type must have a matching value in the base level 'entities' field.
 If it does not, the configuration will be ignored.
             // If there is a matching entity, the values here will be used to overwrite any values specified in the root configuration.
-            // In the case of this actor, it will have reentrancy enabled and 'defaultActorType' will not have reentrancy enabled.
+            // In this example, `reentrantActorType` has reentrancy enabled; however, 'defaultActorType' will not have reentrancy enabled.
 			Entities: []string{reentrantActorType},
 			Reentrancy: config.ReentrancyConfig{
 				Enabled:       true,